ryanduchin/music-video-collector/README.md

 ## Next actions and list of questions

+Sat
+* like/follow icons broken on big views, why??
+  -> trial page with VIMEO/VEVO playlists

+Sun

 * Database resetting?
 Users only see seeds + their account? heroku scheduler
-*** lots of errors in inspector - what are they? how do i deal with calling too much stuff?
+* lots of errors in inspector - what are they? how do i deal with calling too much stuff?

-  -> trial page with VIMEO/VEVO playlists
+* kaminari paging (infinite scroll) posts index

-** horizontal scroll user show page
+* horizontal scroll user show page
-* sign-in and landing pages
+* fancy guest sign-in button
+* about splash page !
+(HUGE)
 * user show view optimization (tile size, layout, side scroll)
-* like/follow icons broken on big views, why??
 * playlist index broken

 ## Feedback from Chris Review